-As the season, year and indeed the decade draws to a close, now is the perfect time to sit down and reflect on your golf game.
+As the season and year draw to a close, now is the perfect time to sit down and reflect on your golf game.

 Grab a notepad and pen and write down a few questions.